matteocacciola/pyvolutionary/README.md

 ## Practical example
 With **pyVolutionary**, you can solve a wide range of problems.
-In the following, we provide some examples of how to optimize the hyper-parameters of a Machine Learning model, specifically a Support Vector Classifier (SVC), by using the Particle Swarm Optimization (PSO).
+In the following, we provide some examples of how to optimize the hyperparameters of a Machine Learning model, specifically a Support Vector Classifier (SVC), by using the Particle Swarm Optimization (PSO).

 You can replace the PSO with any other algorithm implemented in the library.